jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CustomFunctions/task.md

 We have already seen examples of functions in this course - for example, `main`, which we extended by new code, or _built-in_ functions such as `println` and `readLine`.
-Their peculiarity is that they perform some sequence of actions (_always the same_).
+Their peculiarity is that they perform a certain sequence of actions (_always the same_).
 Each function, like `println`, can be called by its name.

 To create a function, you need to write the `fun` keyword and give it some name: